HepsonMS/shpe-utd-website/README.md

           // Load Composer's autoloader for PHPMailer
           require 'vendor/autoload.php';
           ```
        1. A `vendor` folder needs to be present.
 This folder contains the files being imported above in PHP.
 They're the **PHPMailer** files.
+You can get PHPMailer here: https://github.com/PHPMailer/PHPMailer
        1. Make sure the Gmail is set to **2-Step Verification**
           * Instructions: https://support.google.com/accounts/answer/185839?co=GENIE.Platform%3DDesktop&hl=en
        1. Make sure the Gmail has an **App Pasword** genereated for our website.
 This password is used during the step below.